Israel VS Palestine DEBATE, Misfit Patriot VS Rathbone w/ Alex Stein

 That is not what universal humanitarian laws say.

-Every, you know, you read the articles expressed in the UN Charter, it makes clear that repatriation between the Palestinians and between the Israelis.
+Every, you know, you read the articles expressed in the UN Charter, it makes clear that reprisals born against an occupying army or an occupying force are the fault of the occupier ultimately because they created the conditions for a reprisal, for an act of resistance.

-So what you're saying is that if Nazis came into your home and took your home and hogtied you and put your family in the basement and said, okay this is our home now and you if you fought back, then you're a terrorist.
+So what you're saying is that if Nazis came into your home and took your home and hogtied you and put your family in the basement and said, okay, this is our home now.

 I mean, so when you label like every Muslim is a terrorist, I mean, I didn't label every Muslim.